Phantas0s/.dotfiles/zsh/README.md

 `imgresize <source> <width>`
 Resize and create a new image named `<source>_<width>.<extension>` following aspect ratio.

+`imgresizeall <extension> <width>`
+Resize every images with the same extension in the current folder

+`imgoptimize <file>`
+Optimize the image (conv -strip -interlace Plane -quality 85%) and create a new image

+`Imgoptimize <file>`
+Optimize the image (conv -strip -interlace Plane -quality 85%) and *replace* the image

+`imgoptimizeall <extension>`
+Optimize the images with same extension in current folder(conv -strip -interlace Plane -quality 85%) and create new images

+`Imgoptimizeall *.<extension>`
+Optimize the images with same extension in current folder(conv -strip -interlace Plane -quality 85%) and *replace* them

 ### Image resize all

 `imgresize <extension> <width>`